atomist-skills/container-run-skill/README.md

 # `atomist/container-run-skill`

-Skill to run Docker containers as reactions to Git pushes.
+Run Docker containers as reactions to Git pushes

 <!---atomist-skill-readme:start--->

 # What it's useful for

 Run any command in a Docker image, triggered by pushes to repositories.
 Run your favorite linter, code formatter, code scanner or any other task that you want to run in response to a push.

 # Before you get started